Mill Hill Primary Academy

 - What training are the staff supporting children and young people with SEND have had or are having?

 We have a highly trained staff and are always looking to update and widen our skills.

-- Our SENCO is Miss Sarah Jones, who has the mandatory SENCO qualification.
+- Our SENCO is Mrs Sarah Stubbs, who has the mandatory SENCO qualification.

 - Mrs Laura Milne, SEND Support, is working with children across all phases.